banner-aviation-catalog-image

 Division: Aviation

 The student will advance their skills required by the FAA to obtain a Commercial Pilot Certificate.
 They will gain experience in different aircraft with the opportunity to gain a Tailwheel Endorsement or Seaplane Rating.
 Students will increase their instrument proficiency while conducting cross country flights.
-Course requires 35 flight hours, 6 of pre/post, and 7 hours of ground instruction.
-Hourly rates effective March 2022 are $59/hour for ground instruction and $242/hour for the aircraft and flight instructor.
+Course requires 35 flight hours, 6 of pre/post, and 10 hours of ground instruction.
+Hourly rates effective August 2025 are $62/hour for ground instruction and $267/hour for the aircraft and flight instructor.
+Completion of the Stage 5 stage check is required to successfully complete this course.
 Group 2 course.

 AVF 232 - Commercial Flight II